aaronik/aaronik.com/src/content/post/02-upcasting-deep-dive.md

 draft: false
 ---

 When building event sourced systems, your event definitions will naturally evolve as requirements change.
-Upcasting is the technique you use to migrate old events into new versions without losing data or breaking the system.
+Upcasting is the technique you use to turn the original events into the updated versions without mutating the data on disk.

-Let's walk through how a simple bank account event representing a state change matures and how upcasting helps manage its evolution using Pydantic for strong typing in Python.
+Here's an example of a simple bank account event representing a state change, and how upcasting helps manage its evolution as requirements change.

----
+## An Example From The Bank

 ### Stage 1: Initial Implementation